TESL 405 Issues and Practices in TES/FL

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must meet the word count requirement given in the instructions and demonstrate course-related knowledge.
-In addition to the initial post/thread, the student will be required to read several classmates’ threads, select 2, and respond with replies that meet the word count requirement.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
+In addition to the thread, the student will be required to read several classmates’ threads, select 2, and respond with replies that are at least 100 words each.
 (CLO: A, B, C)

 Written Assignments (6)

 The student will compose assignments that focus on the given topics related to the assigned module skill and system emphasis.
-The student will be given prompts and must follow the requirements in the Written Assignment Instructions.
-Required word count will be met.
+The student will be given prompts and must utilize the provided Written Template to describe/outline an activity using an ESA framework and develop an associated assessment and rubric criterion.
+The completed assignments must be at least 500 words each, including the template.
 (CLO: A, B)

-The student will compose two written reflections, one in the beginning of the course and the other at the end, which will provide opportunity to articulate an understanding of one's own personal attributes and the role of communication in ESL/FL teaching.
-(CLO: A, B, C).
+The student will compose two written reflections, one in the beginning of the course and the other at the end, which will provide opportunity to articulate an understanding of one’s own personal attributes and the role of communication in ESL/FL teaching.
+Each reflection must be at least 500 words and in current APA format.
+(CLO: A, B, C)

 Quizzes (8)

 Each quiz will cover the Learn material for the assigned module.
-Each quiz will be open-book/open-notes, contain multiple-choice and/or true/false questions and/or short answer questions, and have a 1-hour time limit.
+Each quiz will allow 1 attempt, be open-book/open-notes, contain multiple-choice and/or true/false questions and/or short answer questions, and have a 1-hour time limit.
 (CLO: A, B, C)